LeonidShamarin/LeonidShamarin/README.md

    [View on GitHub](https://github.com/LeonidShamarin/Angular-Calendar-App)

 2. **Rick and Morty Project**
    A web application that fetches and displays characters from the Rick and Morty API.
-Built with Angular, it showcases API integration, dynamic data rendering, and clean UI design.
+Built with React, it showcases API integration, dynamic data rendering, and clean UI design.
    [View on GitHub](https://github.com/LeonidShamarin/Project-Rick-and-Morty)

 3. **Your FilleDrive (Firebase)**
    A file storage and management application built with Firebase.
 It allows users to upload, download, and manage files in the cloud.
-This project highlights my skills in Firebase integration and real-time data handling.
+This project highlights my skills in React and Firebase integration and real-time data handling.
    [View on GitHub](https://github.com/LeonidShamarin/Your-FilleDrive-Firebase)

 4. **GIF Search App**